Kannospark/Android-music-player/README.md

 ## What can the Music Player do?

 - Play songs!
-There are five Jay's songs stored in the [file](./app/src/main/res/raw/).
+There are five Jay's songs stored in this [file](./app/src/main/res/raw/).
 You can download anysong youlike and alternate the original songs.

 - You can drag the progress bar to anywhere you like.
 And Play, Pause, Next, etc. as you wish.